 M.S., University of Wisconsin, Madison, 1989

 B.S., University of Puget Sound, 1985

-Focus AreaMachine Learning, Data Mining, Data Science, Bioinformatics and Cheminformatics, Combining operations research and artificial intelligence problem solving methods. , Mathematical programming approaches to problems in artificial intelligence such as machine learning, neural networks, pattern recognition, and planning. , Application of these techniques to medical, financial and scientific problems. , Mathematical programming approaches to other areas in computer sciences such as genetic algorithms and database query optimization., Innovative pedagogy in data analytics education.
+Focus AreaMachine Learning, Data Mining, Data Science, Artificial Intelligence, Combining operations research and artificial intelligence problem solving methods. , Mathematical programming approaches to problems in artificial intelligence such as machine learning, neural networks, pattern recognition, and planning. , Application of these techniques to medical, financial and scientific problems. , Fairness and Equity in ML, AI and Health, Innovative pedagogy in data analytics education., Bioinformatics and Cheminformatics

 Selected Scholarly WorksR.
 Zhao, Md Ridwan Al Iqbal, K. Bennett and Q. Ji, “Wind Turbine Fault Prediction Using Soft Label SVM,” International Conference on Pattern Recognition (ICPR), 2016.

 J. Ryan, J. Hendler, and K. Bennett, “Understanding Emergency Department 72-hour Revisits Among Medicaid Patients Using Electronic Health Care Records”, Journal of Big Data, 3:4:238-248, 2015.

 Minoo Aminian, David Couvin, Amina Shabbeer, et al., “Predicting Mycobacterium tuberculosis Complex Clades Using Knowledge-Based Bayesian Networks,” BioMed Research International, Volume 2014 (2014), Article ID 398484, 11 pages http://dx.doi.org/10.1155/2014/398484